PhD in Political Science from the Massachusetts Institute of Technology.

 International Security, Strategic Studies, Territorial Conquest, Crises, the Causes of War, Red Lines, the Fait Accompli, Deterrence, Coercion.

-I am an Assistant Professor of Political Science at Georgia State University.
-My research examines issues of international security, focusing on questions of strategy and statecraft on the brink of war.
-My interests include territorial conquest, the fait accompli, red lines, deterrence, coercion, crises, nuclear proliferation, and the causes of war.
-I am developing two books, Territorial Conquest in the Modern Era and Red Lines in International Politics.
-My research appears in International Organization, International Studies Quarterly, Security Studies, and the Nonproliferation Review.
-I was previously a postdoctoral fellow at the Belfer Center (Harvard Kennedy School), a postdoctoral fellow at the Dickey Center (Dartmouth), and a predoctoral fellow at the Center for International Security and Cooperation (Stanford).
-I received my Ph.D. in Political Science from MIT.
+Dan Altman is an Assistant Professor of Political Science at Georgia State University.
+His research examines issues of international security, focusing on questions of strategy and statecraft on the brink of war.
+His interests include territorial conquest, the fait accompli, red lines, deterrence, coercion failure, nuclear proliferation, and the causes of war.
+He is developing two books, Territorial Conquest Since 1945 and Challenging Deterrence: Understanding Limited Deterrence Failures.
+His research is published or forthcoming in the American Journal of Political Science, International Organization, International Studies Quarterly, the Journal of Strategic Studies, the Nonproliferation Review, and Security Studies.
+He was previously a postdoctoral fellow at the Belfer Center (Harvard Kennedy School), a postdoctoral fellow at the Dickey Center (Dartmouth), and a predoctoral fellow at the Center for International Security and Cooperation (Stanford).
+He received his Ph.D. in Political Science from MIT.

 For more information, please visit his website: www.danielwaltman.com